It’s a long-standing question. Can Apple computers get viruses?

 Some possible signs of hacking software on your Mac include:

-Is your device operating more slowly, are web pages and apps harder to load, or does your battery never seem to keep a charge?
+Maybe you’ve seen some of the signs we mentioned earlier.
+Is your device operating slower, are web pages and apps harder to load, or does your battery never seem to keep a charge?
 These are all signs that you could have malware running in the background, zapping your device’s resources.